mhomran/Telemetry-System/Android/README.md

 # Android App
-This an app which displays a vehicle's parameters to the driver.
+This app displays a vehicle parameters to the vehicle driver.
 It also sends the data to a firebase database.
 It's made by [MIT App Inventor](http://appinventor.mit.edu/).

 ![AndroidApp](Pic.JPG)